Anri-Lombard/NLP-Specialization/Notes/Course3.md

 - I am Groot.
 LSTM, memory, time, data, good.
 RNN, problem, I am Groot.
 - I am Groot.
 Gate, input, forget, output.
 I am Groot.
 Memory, control, long time, data.
 I am Groot.
 Application, language, time series, prediction.
 - I am Groot.
 Named, entities, recognition.
 I am Groot.
 Identify, name, person, location, organization.
 I am Groot.
 Text, language, process, useful.

+## Week 4: Siamese Networks (Hermione)

+- Let me explain __Siamese Networks__ in NLP.
+So, you know how in our Defense Against the Dark Arts class, we learned about creating identical copies of objects using a spell called "Duplication"?
+Siamese Networks in NLP are kind of like that, but with neural networks instead of objects.

+    A Siamese network is made up of two identical neural networks, with the same architecture and parameters.
+These twin networks are trained on different inputs, such as different sentences or paragraphs of text, but they are trained to perform the same task.
+For example, one twin network might be trained to classify text as positive or negative, while the other twin network is trained to classify text as fact or fiction.

+    When the Siamese network is used, it compares the output of the two twin networks to determine how similar the inputs were.
+This can be useful for tasks such as detecting plagiarism, where two pieces of text need to be compared to determine if one is a copy of the other.
+Or in language translation, where the network is trained on two different languages and it can check the similarity of the translation.

+    So, it's like having two identical copies of a spell, and then using them to compare and see how similar they are, in NLP tasks.
+- __One shot learning is a type of machine learning where a model is able to learn from one or very few examples__.
+This is in contrast to traditional machine learning where a model is trained on a large dataset.

+    Imagine, you are learning a new spell, you only have one chance to learn it and use it.
+That's One-shot learning.

+    One-shot learning is particularly useful in situations where there is a lack of data or where collecting more data is difficult or expensive.
+For example, in image recognition, one-shot learning can be used to recognize a person's face using only a single image of that person.
+Similarly, in natural language processing, one-shot learning can be used to identify the intent of a user's query using only one example of that query.

+    One-shot learning models typically rely on a similarity metric to compare new examples to the few examples that were used for training.
+The model's ability to generalize from a few examples is the key to its success.

+    In summary, one-shot learning is a method of machine learning that allows a model to learn from one or very few examples, this method is useful when data is scarce and expensive to obtain.